 Involving internal and external stakeholders in the process (doing the right work) creating advocacy for the program

 Assists with planning for assessment, prioritization, budgeting, and resourcing

 Better prepare the program to evolve with changes

 Shows staff what goals they are achieving, they are not just a role

 Encourages communication and team building

 As a side note some businesses have multiple strategic plans to address various departments of the business, but we would caution against this practice as there can be misalignment to the business' mission, values and overall vision.
 HR and IT departments take the cake on this, On average, 66% develop a strategy that does not align with the organizations Strategic Plan!
 (If you are experience this, strategic consultants can help your business get back on track!)

 What is a business plan?

 A business plan helps you define who you are, describe your business, and document how you will be profitable.
 It often specifies the organizational vision, values and strategies.
-Hence, a business plan often includes elements of the strategic plan, but it is includes a marketing plan, financial plan, an operational plan as well as competition analysis and your business’ competitive advantages.
+Hence, a business plan often includes elements of the strategic plan, but it also includes a marketing plan, financial plan, an operational plan as well as competition analysis and your business’ competitive advantages.
 It reviews and explains every area of the business.